Vasilisa Melentyeva: Life

+Vasilisa was either a Ukrainian or a Georgian slave at the court of Ivan.
+After the end of his fifth marriage, Ivan wanted to marry again and have more children to secure the future of the dynasty.
+Ivan saw Vasilisa, freed her from slavery and married her, elevating her from a simple slave to a Russian Tsaritsa.

+Ivan admired Vasilisa for her beauty and grace and Vasilisa was the only consort of Ivan that he actually loved since the death of his beloved first wife, Anastasia Romanovna.
+It is historically unclear whether Vasilisa betrayed Ivan or had a lover or not.
+However, Ivan divorced Vasilisa and sent her to a monastery, the usual place where unfavored Russian royal consorts were kept in a form of house arrest.
+Vasilisa did not stay in the monastery for long.
+She may have died in the monastery, or escaped from Russia.

-According to the legend, before her marriage to Ivan, Vasilisa is on record to have been a widow of a dyak, Melentiy Ivanov, serving in the Livonian War.
+According to another legend, before her marriage to Ivan, Vasilisa is on record to have been a widow of a dyak, Melentiy Ivanov, serving in the Livonian War.
 Though the Tsar considered her beautiful and sweet natured, a few months after their marriage, he discovered her having an affair with a prince named Devletev.
 Ivan forced Vasilisa to watch her lover be impaled, and as further punishment, confined her to life in a cloister.

 Of all the eight wives of Ivan the Terrible, only Maria Dolgorukaya (who is also considered a 19th-century fraud) and Vasilisa Melentyeva do not have graves or any mentions in official court documents.